CJ Pearson: Political advisory and Georgia House campaign (2022–present)

-Pearson announced in January 2024 his candidacy in a special election for the Georgia House of Representatives's 125th district to finish the term of Barry Fleming.
-His residency in the district was challenged by a voter but was dismissed by an administrative law judge.
+Pearson announced in January 2024 his candidacy in a special election for the Georgia House of Representatives's 125th district to finish the term of Barry Fleming, who resigned to become a state superior court judge.
+His residency in the district was challenged by a voter who believed he may not have been qualified to run.
+Pearson had been a registered voter in Columbia County, Georgia since March 2020, although he did not vote in any jurisdiction until 2024 and maintained other residences, including in Columbia County, Tuscaloosa, Alabama, and North Hollywood, California.
+According to the Alabama Secretary of State, he had an inactive voter registration record in the state and previously filed to run for a seat in the Tuscaloosa city council in January 2021 despite being apparently registered to vote in Georgia.
+Pearson won the residency challenge on February 9.
 The election was held on February 13 in which Pearson came in second place after Gary Richardson.
 Since both candidates did not receive a majority vote they appeared again in a runoff election on March 12.
-Pearson was defeated by Richardson and both candidates were scheduled to appear again in the May Republican primary to seek a full two-year term.
-Pearson later withdrew from the race.
+Pearson was defeated by Richardson in the runoff for the partial-term and both candidates were scheduled to appear again in the May Republican primary to seek a full two-year term.
+Pearson later withdrew from the race to focus on former President Donald Trump's presidential campaign in the 2024 presidential election.